Lough Tay, AKA ‘Guinness Lake’, is arguably the jewel in the crown of the Sally Gap Drive.

-In this guide, we’ll be taking you through the walk from Lough Tay to Lough Dan along with nearby Djouce Mountain Walk, where you’ll get great views of the lake from above.
+In this guide, we’ll be taking you through the walk from Lough Tay to Lough Dan, the Luggala hike along with nearby Djouce Mountain Walk, where you’ll get great views of the lake from above.

-1. The Lough Tay to Lough Dan Walk
+1. The Lough Tay walk to Lough Dan (easyish)

-The second Guinness Lake walk takes you away from Lough Tay and up nearby Djouce Mountain.
+The third Guinness Lake walk takes you away from Lough Tay and up nearby Djouce Mountain.
 This is a handy walk that treats you to glorious views of the summit.